 Best Mustard: Famous Dave's BBQ Sauce Georgia Mustard at Amazon

-“Famous Dave suggests using it as a marinade for chicken or pork, then basting it on during cooking.”
+“Famous Dave suggests using it as a marinade for chicken or pork.”

 Best Spicy: Gates Extra Hot Bar-B-Q Sauce at Amazon

 “Users described it as spicy but not overwhelming, with a hot finish.”